made-in-mim/writeups/sharif-8/misc/The_Skeleton_Key-200/README.md

   3771 total
 ```

-Most of the classes are some boilerplate code, see for example [R$styleable.class.j](R_styleable.class.j). `MainActivity` sounds like an interesting part, and looks like that:
+Most of the classes are some boilerplate code, see for example [R$styleable.class.j](R_styleable.class.j). `MainActivity` sounds like the interesting part, and it looks like that:
 ```
 public class sharif.cert.sharif.MainActivity extends android.support.v7.app.AppCompatActivity {
   public sharif.cert.sharif.MainActivity();